substack/hyperdrive-jpeg-index/readme.md

 * `opts.archive` - a [hyperdrive][1] archive
 * `opts.db` - a leveldb instance to save index data
 * `opts.properties` - map of property keys to marker key paths
+* `opts.map(entry, stream, next)` - intercept the entry and binary jpeg stream

 Each marker key path given in `opts.properties` is an array that describes the nested location into a [marker object][2] to produce a value.
 Key path items can be a string or a `function (node) {}` that take an object as input and should return the next node value to use in the traversal.

+With `opts.map` you can calculate secondary indexes or set additional properties.
+Call `next(err, props)` with any additional properties to set on the record.
+You can use `opts.map` to do things like generate resized versions of the image to store elsewhere.

 ## var stream = photos.list()